torvalds/linux/Documentation/virt/kvm/x86/timekeeping.rst

 Several cards, both proprietary (watchdog boards) and commonplace (e1000) have timing chips built into the cards which may have registers which are accessible to kernel or user drivers.
-To the author's knowledge, using these to generate a clocksource for a Linux or other kernel has not yet been attempted and is in general frowned upon as not playing by the agreed rules of the game.
+To the author's knowledge, using these to generate a clocksource for a GNU/Linux or other kernel has not yet been attempted and is in general frowned upon as not playing by the agreed rules of the game.
 Such a timer device would require additional support to be virtualized properly and is not considered important at this time as no known operating system does this.